w3c/midgard/DEVELOPMENT.md

 ### `lib/log.js`

-This is a simple wrapper that exposes an already-built instance of Winston, configured to log to the console, file, or both.
+This is a simple wrapper that exposes an already-built instance of [Winston][Winston], configured to log to the console, file, or both.
 It's easy to add other logging targets if need be.

 ### `sources/*`